vitest-dev/vitest/docs/guide/features.md

 This makes the tests share the same closure as the implementations and able to test against private states without exporting.
 Meanwhile, it also brings the closer feedback loop for development.

-To get started, write a `if (import.meta.vitest)` block at the end of your source file, and write the tests inside it.
+To get started, put a `if (import.meta.vitest)` block at the end of your source file and write some tests inside it.
 For example:

 ```ts
 // src/index.ts